emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watchlists and history. ✔️
 1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
-1. Site does have 4K content (videasy + vidsrc apis). ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***